Introduction of closed cycle gas turbines with

 The cycle arrangement of the

-formation of water films on the cooling tubes and in concentration of CO2
+arise in the formation of water films on the cooling tubes and in concentration

-forming a heat transfer hindering layer so that only a low heat transfer
+of CO2 forming a heat transfer hindering layer so that only a low

-coefficient in condensation will be achieved.
-This results in excessively large
+heat transfer coefficient in condensation will be achieved.
+This results in

-condenser heat transfer surface and related high costs.
-Therefore it was
+excessively large condenser heat transfer surface and related high costs.

-suggested to condense this mass flow at atmosphere, separate the combustion CO2
+Therefore it was suggested to condense this mass flow at atmosphere, separate

-high-temperature cycle and a separate low temperature condensation process as
+the high-temperature cycle and a separate low temperature condensation process

-shown in the following simplified scheme.
-The high temperature part consists of
+as shown in the following simplified scheme.
+The high temperature part consists

-HTT, HRSG, C1/C2 compressors and HPT.
-Condensation of the working fluid in the
+of HTT, HRSG, C1/C2 compressors and HPT.
+Condensation of the working fluid in

 condenser at vacuum conditions as described above.
 The heat content in the flow